platformsh/platformsh-docs/docs/src/guides/symfony/customize/configuration.md

 If you wish to use a custom SMTP and/or use a custom sender address you need to follow these steps:

 1. Define the sender address by defining the ``MAILFROM`` environment variable;
-1. Define the environment variables required to use your own email service, refers to the [TODO email](#email-env-vars) documentation to check their names.
+1. Define the environment variables required to use your own email service, refers to the [emails](./environment-variables#emails) documentation to check their names.
    Please note that only SMTP connections are supported;
 1. Disable the provided SMTP service using ``symfony cloud:env:info enable_smtp false``